Content engineering: The role of a content engineer

-With equal parts business and technology savvy, the content engineer does not see content as a static and finished piece.
-Rather, he or she looks at the value of the content and how it can best be adapted and personalized to serve customers and emerging content platforms, technologies, and opportunities.
+By integrating skills in business and technology, content engineers do not see content as static or finished.
+Rather, they look at the value of the content and how it can best be adapted and personalized to serve customers and emerging content platforms, technologies, and opportunities.

 Create customer experience

 Content marketing suffers from two fundamental limitations that constrain the true power and potential that a great content marketing plan can bring to a business' bottom line: